 Addicted To Caffeine

-Before we start looking at the strongest coffees in the world, let’s talk a little bit about caffeine.
-We know this magical molecule for its short-term effects that occur in around 30 minutes after drinking it.
-These include sharper mental alertness, more physical energy, and an increased heart rate.
+Before we start looking at the world’s strongest coffees, let’s talk a little bit about caffeine.
+Big-time coffee drinkers love this magical molecule because of its short-term effects that show up around 30 minutes after it hits your taste buds.
+These effects include sharper mental alertness, more physical energy, and an increased heart rate.

-Most of us can’t imagine starting our day without a jolt of caffeine.
-And about 90 percent of Americans consume caffeine in some form.
-More than half of the adults consume up to 300mg a day, making it America’s most popular drug.
+Most of us can’t imagine starting our days off without a jolt of caffeine; that’s why about 90 percent of Americans consume the stuff in some form, whether through the bold flavor of a good cup of joe or a can of Monster Energy.
+More than half of the adult population consumes up to 300 milligrams of caffeine a day, making it America’s most popular drug.

 All About The Beans

-Some specific varieties of coffee can be more caffeinated than others.
-And coffee brands search and sample varieties all around the world to find the strongest ones.
+The amount of caffeine in coffee depends on the type of beans you use.
+Some varieties of coffee can be more caffeinated than others, and coffee vendors sample java from around the world to find the strongest beans.

-The coffee roasting is surrounded by the biggest misconception around the strength of the coffee.
-People often describe dark roast coffee as strong, which points to its bitter flavor and has nothing to do with the caffeine content.
+Using the coffee roast level to measure coffee’s strength is one of the biggest misconceptions of the coffee world.
+People often describe dark coffee as strong, but that’s usually because of its bitter, intense flavor and has nothing to do with its caffeine content.

-There is, in fact, no direct correlation between roast and strength.
-How the latter is partially true is that because dark roast has been roasted for longer and at a higher temperature, the beans are drier and less dense.
-And less dense bean means less volume and less caffeine, making the lighter roast stronger by volume.
+It’s true because dark roast beans are drier and less dense because they’ve been roasted for longer and at a higher temperature.
+A less dense bean means less volume and less caffeine, making the lighter roast stronger by volume.

 The Strongest Coffee In The World

-Before we proceed, we want to point out that you should be careful if you want to consume these supercharged coffees, and they are made only for those who know they have a higher tolerance to caffeine.
+But before we proceed, we want to remind you to be careful before you pick up a bag of high-voltage coffee; they’re made only for those who know they have a higher tolerance for caffeine.

 Death Wish Coffee

-Death Wish Coffee is the one that is famously labeled as the “world’s strongest coffee”, but so are all the other brands on this list.
-Death Wish is the one that started the whole movement.
-Containing 728mg of caffeine per cup, it is one of the most widely recognized and brands out there, popularized by the Superbowl ad and other athletes endorsing this caffeine hit.
+Death Wish Coffee is famously labeled as the “world’s strongest coffee,” but then again…so are most of the other brands on this list.
+Death Wish, however, started the whole strong coffee movement.
+And with 728 milligrams of caffeine per cup of coffee, Death Wish is one of the most widely recognized strong coffee companies out there, thanks to a Super Bowl ad and athlete endorsement.

-Even with its boosted jitter potential, the coffee has a surprisingly palatable taste that is not bitter or unpleasant, with some emerging chocolate and cherry notes.
-Death Wish Coffee promises to “awaken your inner rebel” and give you an extra boost in the morning, for athletic performance or pulling an all-nighter.
+Even with its boosted jitter potential, the Indian and Peruvian coffee beans have a surprisingly palatable taste that’s not bitter or unpleasant, with some emerging notes of chocolate and cherries.
+Death Wish Coffee promises to “awaken your inner rebel” and give you an extra boost in the morning for athletic performance or pulling an all-nighter.

 Black Insomnia Bean Coffee